htirawi/apartment-pulse/README.md

 > A web application to help you find your apartment.

-This is the main project URL my [Apartment Pulse](https://apartment-pulse.vercel.app/)
+This is the main project URL deployed to Vercel [Apartment Pulse](https://apartment-pulse.vercel.app/)

 ## Features